kwilkos/cxf/distribution/src/main/release/samples/jms_queue/README.txt

 please make sure you have installed the ActiveMQ 4.X and set ACTIVEMQ_HOME and ACTIVEMQ_VERSION environment variables.

-Befor you run this demo, please start up the JMS message broker first.
+Before you run this demo, please start up the JMS message broker first.

-From ActiveMQ 4.X insallation launch ActiveMQ JMS broker in seperate window or in background using the commandline:
+From your ActiveMQ 4.X installation launch ActiveMQ JMS broker in a separate window or in the background using the commandline:

 For Unix: